What to Wear in Italy A Seasonal Packing Guide

 The Real Secret: Travel Light, Move Freely, Look Like You Belong

-Your best outfit in Italy will always be the one that lets you sit a little longer, walk a little farther, and breathe in your surroundings without fidgeting with straps or sweating through polyester.
+Your best outfit in Italy, the kind of attire that blends in, will always be the one that lets you sit a little longer, walk a little farther, and breathe in your surroundings without fidgeting with straps or sweating through polyester.

 Take less.
 Choose well.
 And leave room for what you’ll pick up along the way.